justunsix/garden/src/content/docs/notes/370-Education-Learning-Anki-Master-Deck-Artificial-Intelligence.md

     Prompt engineering involves refining prompts to improve AI responses.
 It includes setting goals, context, expectations, and iterating to enhance relevance and quality.

-### What are Microsoft's principles for responsible AI?

-1. Front

-    What are the key principles for responsible AI according to Microsoft?

-2. Back

-    - Fairness - treat all people fairly.
-Example: models make predictions without incorporating bias
-    - Reliability and safety - Example: an autonomous vehicle or patient diagnoses must be safe to use related to human life
-    - Privacy and security - training data may have personal details and must be kept private, even after model deployment, sensitive data must be protected
-    - Inclusiveness - AI must empower everyone and benefit all parts of society, regardless of physical ability, gender, sexual orientation, ethnicity, or other factors.
-Example: have a diverse group of people test applications
-    - Transparency - systems are understandable and users know the purpose of the system, how it works, and what limitations may be expected.
-Example: a system communicates to users about its accuracy, training data, and features that affect predictions.
-      When personal data like faces are use in a system, the system makes clear how the personal data is handled, retained, and accessed.
-    - Accountability - although many AI systems seem to operate autonomously, it is the responsibility of the developers who trained and validated the models they use, and defined the logic that bases decisions on model predictions to ensure that the system meets requirements.
-Example: solutions use a framework of governance and principles to meet responsible and legal standards that are defined.

 ### How do transformers improve upon RNNs?